Moin Khan: Domestic career

 In 2005, Moin scored the first century in Pakistan domestic Twenty20 cricket when he smashed 112 off 59 balls for Karachi Dolphins against Lahore Lions in the ABN-AMRO Twenty-20 Cup.
 At the end of the season, he retired from cricket finishing with 200 not out against Hyderabad, his highest first-class score.

 In 2007, Moin signed with the unofficial Indian Cricket League and coached the Hyderabad Heroes.
-In the 2008 edition of the competition, he coached the expansion team, the Lahore Badshahs.
+In the 2008 edition of the competition, he coached the expansion side, the Lahore Badshahs.

+Post-retirement

-Cricket administration and coaching career
+Cricket administration

 Moin Khan runs his own academy situated in Karachi, a city where he has relocated for many years, named DHA Sports Club Moin Khan Academy, that provides facilities not only for cricket but also for other sports such as football, squash, and swimming.

 In July 2013, he replaced Iqbal Qasim as the chief selector of the Pakistan cricket team.
 But in 2015, during the Cricket World Cup 2015, he was removed from the position after the team's poor performance during the World Cup.

 In August 2013, he was appointed the manager of the team.

+Coaching career

 In February 2014, he was appointed as the new head coach of the national team, replacing Dav Whatmore.

 Since 2016, he has been serving as the head coach of the PSL franchise Quetta Gladiators.